updated

 This host offers a language exchange

 Juliet would love to learn Persian, improve her Italian and refresh her BSL (British Sign Language).
-In turn, we'd be happy to help you with our fluent English (J has taught it to adults) and flailing Italian :o)
+In turn, she'd be happy to help you with her fluent English and flailing Italian :o)

 • Accommodation